petershin/liferay-learn/docs/liferay-cloud/latest/en/migrating-to-liferay-cloud/next-steps-after-migration.md

 By default, Liferay Cloud mitigates downtime from service outages by providing [automatic disaster recovery](../support-and-troubleshooting/troubleshooting-tools-and-resources/disaster-recovery-overview.md#automatic-disaster-recovery-strategy) within the same region.
 However, in the event of a disaster causing an outage in the area servicing your Liferay Cloud environments, you should also consider using a fall-back environment (or Disaster Recovery environment) to minimize downtime for Users on your production instance.

-[Configure a Diaster Recovery environment](../support-and-troubleshooting/troubleshooting-tools-and-resources/configuring-cross-region-disaster-recovery.md) to maintain the most robust possible protection from unplanned downtime.
+[Configure a Disaster Recovery environment](../support-and-troubleshooting/troubleshooting-tools-and-resources/configuring-cross-region-disaster-recovery.md) to maintain the most robust possible protection from unplanned downtime.
 Learn more about automatic and cross-region Disaster Recovery [here](../support-and-troubleshooting/troubleshooting-tools-and-resources/disaster-recovery-overview.md).

 !!! important
     To set up a Disaster Recovery environment, you must have purchased a separate environment for it as part of your subscription.